 Speaking to Young People

-by The Rev. Thad Bennett, Conway, MA
+by The Rev. Thad Bennett, Conway, Mass.

 One of the wonderful things about being a war tax resister for the last 30+ years and being an Episcopal priest is that I get to tell people about my tax resistance in lots of different ways.
-So, when I mentioned it in a sermon a teacher at the Hilltop Montessori School in Brattleboro, VT invited me to come speak to his class of 7th and 8th graders.
+So, when I mentioned it in a sermon a teacher at the Hilltop Montessori School in Brattleboro, Vt. invited me to come speak to his class of 7th and 8th graders.
 He wrote, in preparation for the class:

 The students have read “Civil Disobedience”.
 We had the most remarkable two hour conversation about the essay.
 The students focused particularly on personal responsibility and the judgments of right and wrong.
 They have also read “Where your income tax really goes” and I asked them to peruse two war resister web sites.